Coronavirus (COVID-19) Update

 Our services continue

 & we are available at 708-361-0219

 It is PLOWS Council on Aging’s priority to help ensure that clients, staff and volunteers remain healthy and well, while keeping to our commitment of providing quality human services to the community.
 We will continue to follow all health advisories as directed through resources such as the Centers for Disease Control and Prevention, World Health Organization and the Illinois Department on Aging.
 In addition, we are maintaining ongoing communications with our community partners to ensure a collaborative approach to coordinated care.
 We will continue to remain flexible and respond accordingly as the situation evolves and encourage you to visit this website for more information.

 Coronavirus: What Older Adults Need To Know

 March 9, 2020 -- PLOWS Council on Aging convened an important presentation and discussion led by Dr. Michael Ison.
 The live video conference reached more than 250 professionals from area hospitals, healthcare groups, community based organizations and municipalities about approaches and measures to consider when preparing for a potential outbreak.
-Special thanks to Dr. Ison and our event partners, the Coordinated Care Alliance, Illinois Health and Hospital Association and Moraine Valley Community College for collaborating with us so quickly to benefit others in the community.
+The presentation was hosted by PLOWS, the Coordinated Care Alliance, Illinois Health and Hospital Association and Moraine Valley Community College.

 Visit our YouTube page for a recording of the presentation:

 Home-Delivered Meals Available

 PLOWS Council on Aging offers home-delivered meal services for eligible seniors in Palos, Lemont, Orland and Worth Townships.
 Qualified people, aged 60 years or over who are having difficulty preparing meals, unable to access groceries safely and/or have no other ways to receive nutritious meals, can receive a meal delivery.